Times Square–42nd Street station: IRT Flushing Line platform

-The Times Square–42nd Street station on the IRT Flushing Line is a local station, and has one island platform and two tracks, located deep below West 41st Street.
+The Times Square–42nd Street station on the IRT Flushing Line has one island platform and two tracks, located deep below West 41st Street.
 The 7 train stops here at all times, and the <7> train stops here during rush hours in the peak direction.
 The station is between 34th Street–Hudson Yards to the west and Fifth Avenue to the east.
 Stairs, escalators, and an elevator along the platform lead to various mezzanines.

 The platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The platform contains I-beam columns spaced every 15 ft.
 Large H-section columns, supporting horizontal I-beams, also support the tall ceilings of the Flushing Line station.
 Above the escalators, X-supports and diagonally braced lateral beams also support the ceiling.
 The trackside walls also contain exposed I-beam columns, dividing the trackside walls into 5 foot wide panels.
 The panels on the trackside walls consist of white square ceramic tiles.
 A frieze with multicolored geometric patterns runs atop the trackside walls, and a plaque with a framed white "TS" tile is placed inside the frieze every 15 ft.
 Similar mosaics run along the bases of the trackside walls as well.

 The tracks continue south (compass west) beyond the station to the 34th Street station.
 These tracks formerly led to a storage and layover area, but the tracks were replaced and inspected as part of the 7 Subway Extension, and new third rail was installed.
 The closed lower-level platform on the IND Eighth Avenue Line was blocking the line but since removed.